 - Student groups must have their faculty advisor review and approve their grant application.

-- Please take time in completing your grant request paperwork.
+- Please be thorough in completing your grant request paperwork.
 The more information and detail you provide about your needs, the more likely you are to get funded.

-- Along with your application, you must submit a complete itemized list of how requested funds will be used.
+- Along with your application, please submit an itemized list of how funds will be used.
 Be sure to keep your receipts if your grant is funded, as they will be required for reimbursement.

 - Private transportation or hotel costs for field trips cannot be covered due to PTSA insurance limitations.
-Fees for SUHSD school buses only can be covered by PTSA funds.
+Only fees for SUHSD school buses can be covered by PTSA funds.

-- Grants cannot be used for fundraising projects or to benefit charities outside of SHS.
+- Grants cannot be awarded for fundraising projects or to benefit charities outside of SHS.

-- Grants cannot be used for school or class ‘spirit’ events.
+- Grants cannot be awarded for school or class ‘spirit’ events.